Generic Name: dexlansoprazole (Oral route)

 - Children—Use and dose must be determined by your doctor.

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Precautions While Using Kapidex

 It is important that your doctor check your progress at regular visits.
 This will allow your doctor to see if this medicine is working properly and to decide if you should continue to take it.
-Blood and other laboratory tests may be needed to check for unwanted effects.
+Blood, urine, and other laboratory tests may be needed to check for unwanted effects.

 This medicine may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 Check with your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.